reillypascal/personalsite-ssg/pages/wiki/tutorials/webmention-tutorial.md

 />
 ```

-This even works with tools like Squarespace or Wordpress!
+This even works with tools like Squarespace or WordPress!
 Beyond that, each section builds on the last, so depending on how much you're comfortable with and/or interested in, you can choose your own adventure.
 For people with coding experience, I have some fun discussion of parsing and displaying webmentions as comments on your site; automating the process of bringing them into your site without client-side JavaScript; and using tools like [Bridgy](https://brid.gy/) to get Fediverse interactions as mentions.

 Here are the tools we'll be using: